freeCodeCamp/freeCodeCamp/docs/how-to-test-translations-locally.md

       ...
 ```

 Then add an id for the new language to any video challenge in an audited block.
-For example, if `auditedCerts` in `all-langs.js` includes `scientific-computing-with-python` for `dothraki`, then you must add a `dothraki` entry in `videoLocaleIds`.
+For example, if `auditedCerts` in `all-langs.ts` includes `scientific-computing-with-python` for `dothraki`, then you must add a `dothraki` entry in `videoLocaleIds`.
 The frontmatter should then look like this:

 ```yml
 videoLocaleIds: